jrruethe/wordlist_filter/README.md

 Next, it optionally filters on the specified part of speech, leaving only nouns/verbs/adjectives in the list.

-Then, it uses the `hdbscan` algorithm to cluster words together based on their vector representation.
+Then, it uses the `hdbscan` algorithm to cluster words together based on their vector representation (obtained using the OpenAI API Embeddings).

-> Word2Vec is a popular algorithm for word embedding, which represents words as dense vectors in a high-dimensional space based on their contextual usage patterns.
-It captures semantic and syntactic relationships between words, enabling mathematical operations on the word vectors, such as word similarity and analogy.

-(This code uses the FastText model for converting words to vectors, because it can handle words outside of the training set)

 `hdbscan` will group similar words together, such as `[dog, canine, puppy]`, into clusters.